vaishnavi-p-s/vaishnavi-ps/README.md

 ### 🎬 EchoVid - AI Video Generator
 Create animated videos from **text or audio prompts** using Stable Diffusion.
-Fun examples include: 🐦 Birds flying, 👑 Beauty and the Beast dancing.
+Fun examples include: 🐦 Birds flying, 👑Belle and the beast from Beauty and the Beast dancing.

 **Repo:** [EchoVid Dataset](https://github.com/vaishnavi-ps/EchoVid-Dataset)